Crawling, Indexing, and Ranking

 Crawling, indexing, and ranking form the foundation of search visibility.
 They explain how search engines move from discovery to understanding to result ordering.

-For website owners, marketers, and SEO teams, this framework makes optimization more practical.
+For website owners, marketers, developers, and SEO teams, this framework makes optimization more practical.
 A page needs to be accessible to crawlers, clear enough to be indexed, and useful enough to rank for the right query.

 Strong SEO is not about chasing one ranking factor.
 It is about building pages and websites that search engines can confidently discover, understand, and present to users.